mirakc/mirakc/docs/config.md

 # Configuration

-For simplicity, mirakc uses a single YAML file for configuration.
+For simplicity, mirakc uses a single YAML/TOML file for configuration.

 Most of properties in the configuration are optional.
 You can simply omit properties which have default values listed below if the default values are